dg76/signpackage/README.md

 -r Harden using the codesign runtime parameter
 -k Key name
 -e Entitlements file
+-x Excludes files from being signed.
+Can be used multiple times to specify multiple files.
+You have to specify the path including directories.
 ```

 It is explained further here: https://blog.dgunia.de/2020/02/12/signed-macos-programs-with-java-14/